RetroDECK/ES-DE/INSTALL-DEV.md

 make
 ```

-Note that the application updater is always disabled when building for the AUR, RetroDECK, Raspberry Pi or BSD Unix.
+Note that the application updater is always disabled when building for the AUR, RetroDECK, Raspberry Pi or FreeBSD.

 On Linux specifically you can build with the DEINIT_ON_LAUNCH option which will deinit the renderer, application window and audio when an emulator is launched.
 This makes it possible to use ES-DE with KMS/direct framebuffer access to for example make ES-DE a drop-in replacement for RetroPie EmulationStation:
 ```